blokrun/blok.run/readme.md

 ## Installation
 1. Clone repo `git clone https://github.com/blokrun/blok.run.git`
+2. Rename `.env.example` to `.env` and add your DB config and `APP_URL`, otherwise photos will be not served.
-2. Go to the cloned folder with your terminal and paste this block of commands:
+3. Go to the cloned folder with your terminal and paste this block of commands:

 ```